 We are so excited to share with you our visit to the new Turtle Canyon at the Newport Aquarium.
 The new exhibit features Bravo, the Midwest's largest turtle.
 We are long time Aquarium members and I have to say that we have really never been a fan of the Otter's and Birds and often skipped that section (sad but true).
 I am not a fan of birds personally and it was damp in that area so when we visited the aquarium and learned that they had replaced that area with Turtle Canyon we were even more excited!

 Turtle Canyon features a diverse collection of more than 14 species spanning three continents, as well as a turtle corral that offers guests the unique opportunity to touch a variety of shelled reptiles.
-This was one of the kids favorite part of turtle canyon.
+This was one of the kids' favorite parts of turtle canyon.
 They could have stayed in turtle canyon all day!
 That makes me happy because instead of skipping this area we easily spent an hour in this area instead!

 You can view turtles up close from multiple angles.
 The kids found the floor a great spot!
 From the largest tortoise species in the world, the Galapagos tortoise, to the smallest tortoise species in the Northern Hemisphere, the Egyptian tortoise, Turtle Canyon showcases turtles of all shapes and sizes.
 I loved all of the different and easy to view areas and so did the kids.